Global analysis of a model for capillary water waves in 2D: Introduction

-In order to deal with the issue of slow decay and strong time resonances, we propose here a Fourier based approach to normal forms performed at the level of energy functionals, which we implement in a similar spirit to the I-method of Colliander, Keel, Staffilani, Takaoka and Tao \cite{CKSTT1,CKSTT2}.
-See also the recent work \cite{DIP}.
+In order to deal with the issue of slow decay and strong time resonances, we construct here a modified energy functional, in the Fourier space, in a way that is similar to the I-method of Colliander--Keel--Staffilani--Takaoka--Tao \cite{CKSTT1,CKSTT2}.
+The use of Fourier analysis gives us a lot of flexibility in defining energy functionals and isolating the most singular contributions, which can be expressed as multilinear paraproducts with singular multipliers.